 Main infection control at the Group level

 - Information sharing

-- - The NSG group utilizes its SharePoint site for sharing best practice between all levels of the business.
-In addition, the group monitors the number of cases within its regions.
+- The NSG Group utilizes its SharePoint site for sharing best practice between all levels of the business.
+The Group Safety Steering Committee has continued to monitor the changing situation and supported the individual country management teams in delivering Covid-19 requirements.
+In addition, the Global Manufacturing Improvements director holds quarterly meetings which all regions participate and share information.
+The group continues monitoring the number of cases within its regions.

 - Infection prevention

 - Regular hand wash with soap and water